JosephChege4/ai_demo_presentation/README.md

 **Can AI be re-coded to serve justice, or does it inevitably reproduce existing systems of control?**

-This demo was created for an “Un-Conference” class project where students were asked to design a public-facing awareness campaign related to their research.
+This demo was created for a class project where students were asked to design a public-facing awareness campaign related to their research.
 My research focuses on AI bias and algorithmic injustice.
 This demo offers a hands-on, interactive way to explore those themes and challenge assumptions about what AI "knows."

 ## What the Demo Shows